eunicode/algos/README.md

 # My Algorithm Solutions

-My solutions may not the most elegant or efficient, but they are the results of my own mental labor.
+My solutions may not be the most elegant or efficient, but they are the results of my own mental labor.

 ## freeCodeCamp